waynodiablo/Oystercard/pills/javascript_module_pattern.md

 })();
 ```

 The way the pattern is achieved isn't very important.
-The important part is achieving the same goals of hiding internal details and exposing an external API.
+The important part is achieving the goal of encapsulation.

 ## Build tools

 The module pattern is a hack to deal with the fact that earlier browser JavaScript specifications don't provide a standard way to import code from a module.
 Using `require` is much nicer.
 Some people use build tools like Webpack and Browserify to let them use require in browser JavaScript code.
-These tools take all JavaScript files in a project and lightly rewrite the code to turn the `require` expressions into code that will work in the browser.
+These tools take all the JavaScript files in a project and lightly rewrite the code to turn the `require` expressions into code that will work in the browser.

 However, while using a build tool can solve this problem, it adds another layer of complexity to your setup.